Theories Regarding the Origin of European Feudalism

 every dimension: the economic, the social, the cultural, the ethical as also the politico-administrative.
 He noticed that Western Europe was subjected to a series of invasions from a number of sources.
 In the fifth century, the Germanic tribes had barged into the region from Very long distances and had brought the grand

 edifice of the Roman Empire to pieces.
 The Arab invasions followed the Germanic.
 The Arabs in turn were followed by the Magyars of Hungary, and the series culminated in the Scandinavian raids in the tenth century.
 All these invasions had created a great deal of insecurity; they also disrupted the economy.
 Thus, everyone in Western Europe during the middle ages was searching for security and subsistence.
-This search for security and subsistence led to the formation of what Marc Bloch described as
+This search for security and subsistence led to the formation of what Marc Bloch described as 'ties of interdependence".

 All sections of society entered into these ties; peasants surrendered their lands and resources to the local lord who promised them security and subsistence and returned the lands to them on condition of their cultivating his fields without being paid wages.
 The local lord in turn, similarly, sought security and subsistence from the one more powerful than him by surrendering his lands etc., to be given back as fiefs on condition of rendering military service to the bigger lord.
 The smaller lord thus became the vassal of the bigger lord.
 The